Contacts and links to help with production including information about BBC sustainability practices.

 Find out more about BBC programme websites on the Online content page.

-The BBC Pronunciation Unit is staffed by professional linguists providing pronunciations advice for all languages.
-This advice is free of charge and is exclusively available to BBC staff and independent programme makers producing BBC programmes.
+The BBC Pronunciation unit is staffed by professional linguists who research and provide advice about pronunciations in any language.
+This advice is free of charge and is available exclusively to BBC staff, programme makers and independent production companies producing content for the BBC.

-Pronunciations can be given in either of two written phonetic spelling systems:
+Written pronunciations can be provided in either of two in-house respelling systems: